openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 - Feature toggles (multiple code paths)

-A good rule to follow is that if it’s code that's used by any Open edX platform feature then

-the associated deprecation/removal should be handled by the process outlined in this OEP.
+A general rule to follow is that if it’s code that's used by any Open edX platform feature then the associated deprecation/removal should be handled by the process outlined in this OEP.

-Once the technology to be deprecated is identified, the originator should be prepared to

-communicate the following:
+Once the technology to be deprecated is identified, the originator should be prepared to communicate the following:

 - Short description of what it is